mapbox/mapbox-geostats/README.md

 ## Output: the stats

-The stats output have this structure:
+The stats output has this structure:

 ```js
 {